gautam43/apache-role-for-LB/README.md

-Role Name
+Apachesetup
 =========
 apache
 Setting httpd webservers such that it should be used by the load balancer Requirements
 ------------

-Pre-requistic - before running the role you have
+Pre-requistic - before running the role you have to create the .yml file and import the role as well as hosts, if you are using group name in host then first create it, in inventory file

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+No variables are used

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+This role can be used as a setup of apache webserver, and also can be used for the purpose of load balancer- for this you have to install role loadbalancer

 Example Playbook
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: myservers
       roles:
-         - { role: username.rolename, x: 42 }
+         - role: "apache"

 License
 -------